ArnasPuskunigis/ArnasPuskunigis/README.md

 My name is Arnas Puskunigis, I am a graduated game developer that specialises in Unity, C#.
 I am the Observer, I analyse every detail of every gameplay system I experience and why or how it was fun to me.
-Currently, I am working on Gunman Drift - a live 3D roguelike game about drifting and shooting [Gunman Drift on Steam](https://store.steampowered.com/app/3621150/Gunman_Drift/).
+Currently, I am working on Gunman Drift - a live 3D roguelike game about drifting and shooting.
+[Gunman Drift Steam Page](https://store.steampowered.com/app/3621150/Gunman_Drift/).
 My goal in life is to help bring high-quality games to the people.

 <!--